 Gelder Kunz, Dora van

-Dora van Gelder Kunz (1904 –1999) was an American writer and healer.
-My interest in her stems not from her books, but from the study done on her by Dr Shafica Karagulla in her book Breakthrough to Creativity.
+Dora van Gelder Kunz (1904 –1999) was a Dutch writer and healer.
+My interest in her stems not just from her books, but from the study done on her by Dr Shafica Karagulla in her book Breakthrough to Creativity.

 Her research subjects were carefully chosen.
 She rejected all those who claimed they had these abilities, but instead by a laborious process of enquiry and referral, managed to find those who carried on normal professions and who never talked about their abilities but just used them.